korbinian90/CLEARSWI.jl/README.md

                         The echo times are required for multi-echo datasets specified in array or range syntax (eg. "[1.5,3.0]" or "3.5:3.5:14").
+  -s, --mip-slices MIP-SLICES
+                        The number of slices in the MIP image (default: "7")
   --qsm                 When activated uses TGV QSM for phase
                         weighting.
+  --qsm-input QSM-INPUT
+                        Give pre-calculated QSM instead of phase as input
+  --qsm-mask QSM-MASK   The mask used for QSM.
+Use a custom mask, if
+                        the qsm_mask.nii is not good for your data.
   --mag-combine MAG-COMBINE [MAG-COMBINE...]
                         SNR | average | echo <n> | SE <te>.
 Magnitude combination algorithm. echo <n> selects a